 The members of the Group Executive Board are required to hold a minimum amount of Swisscom shares.
 The minimum shareholding to be held by the CEO is equivalent to two years' base salary and the other Group Executive Board members are required to maintain a shareholding equivalent to one year's base salary.
+The members of the Group Executive Board build up the pre3 Contractual compensation payments made during the notice period to Group Executive Board members who resigned from Board during the financial year or in 2020.

-The members of the Group Executive Board build up the prescribed shareholding over four allocation periods in the form of the blocked shares paid as part of remuneration and, if necessary, through share purchases on the open market, observing internal trading restrictions.
+scribed shareholding over four allocation periods in the form of the blocked shares paid as part of remuneration and, if necessary, through share purchases on the open market, observing internal trading restrictions.
 Compliance with the shareholding requirement is reviewed annually by the Compensation Committee.
 If a member's shareholding falls below the minimum requirement due to a drop in the share price or a salary adjustment, the difference must be made up by no later than the time of the next review.
 In justified cases, such as personal hardship or legal obligations, the Chairman of the Board of Directors can approve individual exceptions at his discretion.